ProgrammerAL/json-serializer-context-registration-generator/README.md

 ### Step 2: Run This Project

-Now that your code has opted in to code generation, you need to run the .NET Tool `ProgrammerAL.JsonSerializerRegistrationGenerator.Runner` to generate the code files.
+Now that your code has opted in to code generation, you need to generate the code files using the the .NET Tool `ProgrammerAL.JsonSerializerRegistrationGenerator.Runner`.

 You can manually run the tool by following these steps.